 The sanctuary is accepting applications for the following positions: Chumash community (member and alternate); education (member and alternate); public at-large alternates (two); recreational fishing (member and alternate); and tourism (member and alternate).

-Candidates are selected based on their expertise and experience in relation to the seat for which they are applying, community and professional affiliations, and views regarding the protection and management of marine resources.
-Applicants who are chosen as members should expect to serve two-year terms.
+Candidates will be selected based on their expertise and experience in relation to the seat for which they are applying, community and professional affiliations, and views regarding the protection and management of marine resources.
+Applicants who are chosen as members should expect to serve a two-year term.

 The advisory council consists of 21 voting representatives and 21 alternates, representing the general public, a variety of public interest groups and county, state and federal agencies.

-Applications are due March 1.
-For further information, please contact council coordinator Michael Murray by e-mail at Michael.Murray@noaa.gov, or by phone at 805-884-1464.
+Applications are due March 31.
+For further information, please contact Michael Murray by email at email@example.com, or by phone at 805-893-6418.
 Application kits can be downloaded from the sanctuary’s website.